The McNeela Rosewood 16" Tuneable Deep-Rim Bodhrán

 Paraic McNeela has been making Irish Bodhráns since 1979; it's not a hobby for him, it's a passion.
 He developed this beautiful Rosewood Deep Rim 16" Tuneable Bodhrán in 2008, and to his delight it was an instant hit with the professional bodhrán playing community and brought something of a wow factor to the session, hup!
-And good news for all fans of this bodhrán, it has now been updated to feature hand-tuners - no more messing around with Allen keys.
-You can adjust the tension of your skin with total ease, speed and minimum distraction.
+Thanks to our Allen-key tuners you can adjust the tension of your skin with total ease and minimum distraction.

-Key Features of the McNeela Rosewood 16" Hand-Tuneable Deep-Rim Bodhrán:
+Key Features of the McNeela Rosewood 16" Tuneable Deep-Rim Bodhrán:

 - Crafted using high quality Rosewood for a gorgeous resonance.